tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 ## Hybrid (Composite) X.509 Certificates

 A composite certificate contains both a traditional public key algorithm (e.g., ECDSA) and a post-quantum algorithm (e.g., ML-DSA) within a single X.509 certificate.
 This design enables both algorithms to be used in parallel, the traditional component ensures compatibility with existing infrastructure, while the post-quantum component introduces resistance against future quantum attacks.
-This approach facilitates early adoption of PQC without requiring immediate disruption to established PKI deployments.

 Composite certificates are defined in {{!I-D.ietf-lamps-pq-composite-sigs}}.
 These combine Post-Quantum algorithms like ML-DSA with traditional algorithms such as RSA-PKCS#1v1.5, RSA-PSS, ECDSA, Ed25519, or Ed448, to provide additional protection against vulnerabilities or implementation bugs in a single algorithm. {{!I-D.reddy-tls-composite-mldsa}} specifies how composite signatures, including ML-DSA, are used for TLS 1.3 authentication.